tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

     <h3> First video "lily thai": uploaded 11 years ago. </h3>
     <p>
       Here you can see the suggestions recorded for the first video watched.
-      Each watcher got exactly the same recommendations.
-      Each light orange node in a circle is a different participant to the experiment; each orange node is the title of a suggested video.
+      The light orange node in a circle is a different participant to the experiment; each orange node is the title of a suggested video.
 The labels are the titles of the suggested videos.
 Each video has 8 recommended videos, and they were constant for the test duration.
+Each watcher got exactly the same recommendations.
     </p>
   </div>
   <div class="col-sm-7" style="padding-bottom: 30px;">